 What Is a Trading Halt?

 A trading halt can be stock-specific or market-wide, affecting traders of all sizes, backgrounds, and geographic locations.
-The duration of a trading halt can vary, freezing securities or entire markets for minutes or even hours at a time.
+The duration of a trading halt can vary, freezing securities of various types or entire markets for minutes or even hours at a time.

 Trading halts are artificial, meaning they are not a natural part of markets—however, they have been in existence for some time.
 Stock market halts date back to 1987, when the SEC mandated the creation of market-wide circuit-breakers (MWCBs) to prevent a repeat of the Oct.
-19, 1987 market crash, also known as “Black Monday,” when the Dow plunged 22.6% .
+19, 1987 market crash, also known as “Black Monday,” which was one of the worst days for the market in history.

 Reasons for Trading Halts